PurdueCAM2Project/HELPSweb/source/currentmember.rst

 different ways.
 Some areas order authors by last names alphabetically.
 Some areas order authors by contributions- the first author has the most contributions.
 Some areas put students first, ordered by contributions, and professors last.
-This research adopts the convention of ordering authors by contributions and students are listed before professors.
+This research team adopts the convention of ordering authors by contributions and students are listed before professors.
 Each author's affiliation should be clearly described.
 For conference papers, usually emails are also included.
-Please use your *official* business email addresses, not @gmail,
-@hotmail, or anything like that.
+Please use your *official* business email addresses (i.e., @purdue.edu), not @gmail, @hotmail, or anything like that.

 Abstract
 ########